LST Numbers for $Q^{\text{e.c.}}$ and $I$ style quantifiers: Inequalities

-In both $\mathcal{A}'$ and $\mathcal{C}'$, the $\mathcal{L}'\cup {I}$ formula
+In both $\mathcal{A}'$ and $\mathcal{C}'$, the $\mathcal{L}'\cup \{I\}$ formula

-is true of a set $x$ if and only if $x$ is a cardinal of $V$.
+is true of $x$ if and only if $x$ is a cardinal of $V$.
 So we have a way to ``test'' whether an ordinal is a cardinal.
-But then as we saw a moment ago,
+Since $\mathcal{A}$ is correct about cardinals, then,